 - Adjust the metal band to the right side and bring it closer to the cable’s end.

-- Look around the vicinity of your TV for any powerful electrical devices that could be generating a lot of electricity.
+- Look around your TV’s vicinity for any powerful electrical devices that could be generating a lot of electricity.
 Electronic interference is often produced by a few devices that require a lot of electricity.
 Static and various types of “noise” can be produced through electronic interference.

-- Keep all high-powered electronic gadgets away from the television.
-If you can’t move the devices, then relocate the television.
+- Keep all high-powered electronic gadgets away from the TV.
+If you can’t move the devices, relocate the TV.

 3. How To Fix TV Static (General Issue)

-- Make sure that the antenna is properly connected to the television.
-Installing a powerful indoor antenna with a large range is preferable.
+- Make sure you properly connect the antenna to the TV.
+Installing a powerful indoor antenna with an extensive range is preferable.

-- Ensure that any video components, such as DVD and VCR players, are properly connected to the television.
+- Ensure that you properly connect any video component to the TV, such as DVD and VCR players.

-- Make sure the cable is correctly connected to the television.
+- Make sure the cable is correctly connected to the TV.

-- On the TV, adjust the sharpness level.
+- Adjust the sharpness level on the TV.
 Use the arrows to select “Sharpness” after pressing the Menu button.

 - Set your TV’s video noise reduction option if it has one.
 Press the MENU button on your TV remote, then use the up and down arrows to select “Advanced Picture Settings.”
 Now press the “OK” button.
 Select “Video Noise Reduction” and “Minimum” from the drop-down menu.

-You might want to know how to make TV antenna from coaxial cable.
+You might want to know how to make a TV antenna from a coaxial cable.

 Why does my TV randomly get static?

-The screen displays static when the TV is tuned to a channel that has no nearby broadcaster.
-Random radio waves from numerous human and natural sources, including deep space, generate static, often known as noise, on the television.
+The screen displays Static when you tune the TV to a channel with no nearby broadcaster.
+Random radio waves from numerous human and natural sources, including deep space, generate static, often known as noise on the TV.

 Why is my TV crackling?

-A crackling or popping sound coming from your television is typical and not a sign of a problem.
-These noises are made when parts expand or contract slightly as a result of temperature changes in the room or on your television.
+A crackling or popping sound coming from your TV is typical and not a sign of a problem.
+These noises are made when parts slightly expand or contract due to room or TV temperature changes.
 Environmental changes, such as temperature or humidity, may cause the sound location to shift or become less prominent.

 Why is my TV freezing and Pixelating?

-When the signal is weak, or when there is a disturbance in the TV signal, the general pixelation and freezing occur.
-Make sure your connections are in order.
-Wait for the signal to complete its initialization.
-Make sure that the set-top box and your television are both securely connected.
+The general pixelation and freezing occur when there’s a TV signal disturbance or weak signal.
+Make sure your connections are in order and wait for the signal to complete its initialization.
+Make sure that the set-top box and your TV are both securely connected.